bgallie/tnt2/README.md

 **-pf string** the file name containing the proforma machine to use instead of the builtin proforma machine

+## Secret Key

+The secret key that is used to encrypt/decrypt the data can be supplied in one (1) of three (3) ways, in order of security:

+1. The program will prompt for the secret key (most secure)
+2. The secret key is passed in via the tnt2Secret environment variable.
+3. The secret key is passwd as arguments after all the valid options (least secure)

 # COPYRIGHT

 This is free and unencumbered software released into the public domain.